ktor-doc-jp/ktor-doc-jp/pages/features/static-content.md

 ### Handling Errors

 If the requested content is not found, a `FileNotFoundException` is thrown.
-It should be handled in `StatusPages` with the `exception` handler to produce a corresponding `404 Not Found`, otherwise it propagates to the host and causes 500 Internal Server Error.
+It should be handled in `StatusPages` with the `exception` handler to produce a corresponding `404 Not Found`, otherwise it propagates to the engine and causes 500 Internal Server Error.

 ### Customising Content Types

 When files are served, the content type is determined from the file extension, using `ContentType.defaultForFile(file)`.
-The data corresponding to each file type is obtained from the `mimelist.csv` resource file which is located in `ktor-core`.
+The data corresponding to each file type is obtained from the `mimelist.csv` resource file which is located in `ktor-server-core`.

 ### Under the covers